kartik-karz/100DaysOfML/README.md

 ## Day 1:  01-Feb-2019
 I have finished 3 chapters of Grokking Deep Learning and have implemented a small neural network.

+## Day 2:  02-Feb-2019
+I have finished 2 more chapters of Grokking Deep Learning and read a paper on backpropogation.